 The licence may also list additional site specific conditions.

 It is a criminal offence to trade without the relevant licence.

 When will a decision be made?

-You can expect to be contacted by Animal Health Licensing within 14 days of receipt of your application.
+Please allow up to 10 weeks between submission of your full application and your intended trading date.
+You can expect to be contacted by Animal Health Licensing within 14 days of your inspection with any decision.